Fire Doors

 Our complete fire door service covers surveying, installation, testing and ongoing compliance.
 Every stage is handled by certified professionals to guarantee safety, performance and full legal compliance.

-We assess existing doors, compartment lines and required FD ratings to determine exactly what your building needs.
+We assess existing doors, compartment lines and required fire ratings to determine exactly what your building needs.

-We specify the correct certified door set, rating and hardware package for your building type and risk level.
+The correct certified door set, fire rating and hardware package are specified based on your building type and risk level.

 3. Preparation

-Openings are measured, adjusted and prepared to ensure a clean, accurate installation.
+Openings are measured, adjusted and prepared to ensure a clean and accurate installation.

 4. Installation

-Doors, frames and hardware are fitted by accredited specialists following BS 8214 and current fire safety legislation.
+Doors, frames and hardware are fitted by accredited specialists in line with BS 8214 and current fire safety legislation.

-We carry out operational tests and provide full compliance documentation for your records.
+Operational testing is completed and full compliance documentation is provided for your records.

-Our servicing packages ensure your doors remain compliant year-round:
+Our servicing packages ensure your fire doors remain compliant year-round.
+Checks include:

-Regular maintenance is crucial to ensure the longevity and effectiveness of your fire doors.
-Our team conducts thorough inspections and provides detailed reports, highlighting any necessary repairs or adjustments to maintain compliance with safety standards.
+Regular maintenance is essential to ensure the ongoing effectiveness of your fire doors.
+Our team carries out thorough inspections and provides clear reports, highlighting any repairs or adjustments needed to maintain compliance.

 FAQs